With its red color strawberries are attractive and delicious, but it might be worrying if strawberry leaves turn red.

 In simple points:

-- Soil test before planting.
-This will help to reduce or increase pH of the growing medium.
+• Soil test before planting.
+This will help to reduce or increase the pH of the growing medium.

-- Also, conducting soil test for nutrients will help you to add essential nutrients before planting strawberry plant.
+• Also, conducting soil tests for nutrients will help you to add essential nutrients before planting strawberry plants.

-- Growing medium should be have enough organic matter that releases water soluble nutrients into the soil.
+• The growing medium should have enough organic matter that releases water-soluble nutrients into the soil.

-- Inspect your strawberry plant leaves regularly.
-If noticed fungal infestation, then cut the affected part and use fungicide.
+• Inspect your strawberry plant leaves regularly.
+If noticed fungal infestation, then cut the affected part and use a fungicide.

-Before planting strawberry ensure to conduct soil test to determine nutritional ability.
+Before planting strawberries ensure to conduct a soil test to determine nutritional ability.

 Though you provided enough nutrients, what happens when the plant roots fail to absorb them?

-Nutrients like nitrogen prefer neutral soil pH, with too high soil pH nutrient may find it difficult.
+Nutrients like nitrogen prefer neutral soil pH, with too high soil pH nutrients may find it difficult.

 As mentioned above, soil pH will affect nutrients in the soil.
 It can be organic or synthetic fertilizer.